 Past honors have included the Young American Leaders Program at Harvard Business School in 2017, Donald W. Reynolds Journalism Institute Fellowship in 2016-2017, Henry M. Jackson Leadership Fellowship in 2016-2017, Rising Star Award from the National Association of Student Personnel Administrators in 2008, and Pacific Lutheran University Sustainability Fellowship in 2007.
 Tamara’s fellowships have resulted in the development of the free online tool Opt-In which helps newsrooms optimize their newsletter engagement, a full-day storytelling workshop for refugees, recent immigrants, and community leaders to infuse their experience and perspectives into local media, and an applied-research report on systemic change for university-based sustainability efforts.

 Tamara’s work has been featured in local and national coverage, including Editor & Publisher, Geekwire, Nieman Lab, Seattle Magazine, The Evergrey, Citizen University TV, New Day Northwest, and the International Journalists’ Network.
 Her writing has also been published in YES!
 Magazine, Crosscut, as well as research and initiative publications including the Donald W. Reynolds Journalism Institute, The Junction, and Pacific Lutheran University.

-She was a member of the Young American Leaders Program in 2017, a program of Harvard University to establish collective action toward economic development.
-She has served on the boards of the Seattle World Affairs Council and Young Professionals International Network, where she founded International Women’s Day Speed Mentorship, an annual event that continues in it’s sixth year to connect women in transition to executive mentors.
+Active in the Northwest community, Tamara serves as a commissioner for Earth Day Northwest 2020 and on the Leadership Council of the Henry M. Jackson Foundation.
+She has served on the boards of the Seattle World Affairs Council and Young Professionals International Network, where she co-founded International Women’s Day Speed Mentorship, an annual event that continues in its seventh year to connect women in transition to executive mentors.

 Tamara is a product of Washington State and a proud card-carrying member of the U.S. National Parks.